-• An imitation controlled substance is one that is not a controlled substance as defined by Missouri state law, but by appearance (shape, color, size, markings) or representations made, reasonably resembles a controlled directions of principals, teachers, teacher assistants, or any other authorized school personnel.
+A student shall not repeatedly fail to comply with school rules or with directions of principals, teachers, teacher assistants or any other authorized school personnel.
 Type II Behaviors repeated, persistent or exhibited over time will be considered a Type I violation.